miadragovic/todo-list-manager/README.md

 ## Improvements in This Version

 - Refactored using SOLID principles and modularity
-- Over 90% test coverage using `pytest` and `coverage`
+- 96% test coverage using `pytest` and `coverage`
-- Continuous Integration (CI) pipeline with GitHub Actions: runs all tests, coverage measured and enforced
+- Continuous Integration (CI) pipeline with GitHub Actions: runs all tests, measures coverage and builds the app
 - Docker support for easy containerized deployment
-- End-to-end and integration tests for all endpoints and backend logic
+- Integration tests for main API endpoints and backend logic
-- **App monitoring with Prometheus: live metrics on requests, latencies, and errors**
+- App monitoring with Prometheus: live metrics on requests, latencies, and errors
 - Documentation and step-by-step instructions for setup, test, and monitoring

 ---